Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 **Content**

 - [Materialise Version 1.0.0](https://materializecss.com/about.html)
-- I used [colormind.io](https://mycolor.space/) to decide on the colour scheme of the site, to achieve the retro feel I intended.
+- I used [mycolor.space](https://mycolor.space/) to decide on the colour scheme of the site.
 - Icons were sourced from [Font Awesome](https://fontawesome.com)
 - My fonts were taken from [Google Fonts](https://fonts.google.com/)
 - Wireframes were created using [Balsamiq](https://balsamiq.com/)